-Proposals are due by Jan.
-31, 2020, 5 p.m.
+Proposals are due by Oct, 14, 2022, 5 p.m.
 EST: Proposals must be submitted as a single PDF file in NIH format (min.
-11-pont font) and include the following:
+11-point font) and include the following:

-• Cover page with investigator(s) names and contact information, project title, and a 30-line project summary;

-- No more than 3 single-spaced pages that include the following sections: Specific Aims, Significance, Innovation, and Research Design (which must include hypotheses and a description of the proposed data and methods); - References; - Detailed Budget and Budget Justification.
-Note that when calculating the total requested budget, indirect costs are part of the total budget, which cannot exceed \$10,000. - Protection of Human Subjects description.
-Projects that include human subjects will need institutional IRB approval before funding is awarded. - NIH formatted biosketch for all investigators.
+- Cover page with investigator(s) names and contact information, project title, and a 30line project summary; - No more than 3 single-spaced pages that include the following sections: Specific Aims, Significance, Innovation, and Research Design (which must include hypotheses and a description of the proposed data and methods); - References; - PHS 398 budget page and budget justification.
+Note that when calculating the total requested budget, indirect costs (capped at 8%) are part of the total budget, which cannot exceed \$25,000. - Protection of Human Subjects description.
+All awarded projects will require institutional IRB approval before funding can be distributed, even if the project is deemed "exempt." - NIH formatted biosketch for all investigators.
 If multiple investigators are included, a biosketch is requested for each investigator.
 However, a single PI must be identified.

-February 28, 2020: We will notify applicants of decisions and request budget modifications and human subjects approval.
+November 7, 2022: We will notify applicants of decisions and request budget modifications (when necessary) and human-subjects approval.

-June 1, 2020: We expect that investigators will begin their projects by June 1, 2020.
+December 15, 2022: We expect that investigators will begin their projects as early as December 15, 2022.
 However, final award receipt is contingent upon submission of IRB approvals/exemptions and final approval from NIA.
-Optimistically, budget funds will be transferred to your institution by July 31, 2020.
+Budget funds will be transferred to your institution as soon as possible thereafter.